-While the Company has been party to environmental litigation in the past, which have included, among others, claims for adverse physical effects and diminution of property value, the outcomes and associated costs have not been material.
+While the Company has been party to environmental litigation, which has included, among others, claims for adverse physical effects and diminution of property value, the outcomes and associated costs have not been material.
 There is, however, no guarantee that this will continue to be the case in the future, as the result of disputes regarding environmental matters and conclusions of environmental litigation cannot be predicted.

-The Company's business has grown and its image strengthened, in large part by its consistent production and delivery of high quality products, while maintaining as well, a high level of environmental responsibility.
-Claims of environmentally irresponsible practices by regulatory authorities or local communities could harm the reputation of the Company.
-Adverse publicity resulting from actual or perceived violations of environmental laws and regulations could negatively impact customer loyalty, reduce demand, lead to a weakening of confidence in the marketplace and ultimately, a reduction in the Company's share price.
+The Company's business has grown, and its image strengthened, in large part by its consistent production and delivery of high-quality products, while maintaining as well, a high level of environmental responsibility.
+Claims of irresponsible practices by regulatory authorities, communities or customers could harm the reputation of the Company.
+Adverse publicity resulting from actual or perceived violations of environmental laws, regulations or industry practices could negatively impact customer loyalty, reduce demand, lead to a weakening of confidence in the marketplace and ultimately, a reduction in the Company's share price.
 These effects could result even if the allegations are not valid and the Company is not found liable.

-Risks related to Acquisitions
+Risks Related to Acquisitions